-The first thing to do here is to download the software from Oracle Technology Network (or OTN):
+The first thing to do here is to download the software from Oracle Technology Network:

-- OTN/Database/Database Technology Index/Database Express Edition/Downloads - you will need the package for Linux x64 and the preinstall RPM package (for RHEL release 7) from there.
+- Database/Database Technology Index/Database Express Edition/Downloads - you need to download the package for Linux x64 and the preinstall RPM package (for RHEL release 7) from there.

 - Developer Tools/Oracle REST Data Services/Downloads

 - Developer Tools/Application Express/Downloads

 You have to have an ODC account (you can register right there, it is free) and accept the licence agreement before you can start to download the stuff.

 In case you have downloaded all the the software on your desktop computer, you will need to upload it to your server.
 It could be done using an SCP-client, for intance pscp or WinSCP if you're a Windows user.

 After everything is done we are assuming all the Oracle software is on your server in the

 rootuser home directory, which is usually